-If it’s not about the money, Neil, you say it’s not about the money and move on to what you’re talking about.
-If you go on to complain about having your share reduced, no matter if you mention “all other artists”, then bitch about sound, then it’s about the money.
+If it’s not about the money, Neil, then you say it’s not about the money and move on.
+If you immediately start complaining about having your share reduced, no matter if you mention “all other artists”, then bitch about sound, then it’s about probably the money.

 Look Neil, nobody gives a sweet shit about sound quality.
 Well, maybe a small percentage of people do but in the large scheme of things the majority of music listeners don’t care…